Jaishree2310/GlassyUI-Components/README.md

 6. **Open a Pull Request**: Submit your changes for review.

-## Contribution Rule

--Please ask for issue assignment before raising any PR.

--If more than 1 week issue is not resolved then it will be assigned to someone else.

-### Code of conduct:

-- This README structure includes all the sections you wanted.
-- Adjust the contributors section as needed based on your actual contributors.
-- Feel free to add or modify any content to better fit your project’s specific needs!

 -Important Rule for Creating component to follow the order of component.

 1. Basic Usage